 Run Paginated report INSIDE Power BI report!

 And, here is where the real magic happens!
-Now, you can integrate Paginated report into your Power BI report and run it from there!
+Now, you can integrate the Paginated report into your Power BI report and run it from there!
 Let’s go step by step to see how it’s done…

 Within Power BI Desktop, I’m using exactly the same dataset (AdventureWorksDW2017) and I’ve created the same matrix as in the Paginated report previously.
-Now, I’ll drag brand new Paginated Report visual on the report canvas and follow the instructions to connect to the My Paginated Report.
+Now, I’ll drag a brand new Paginated Report visual on the report canvas and follow the instructions to connect to the My Paginated Report.

 dFrom = MIN(FactInternetSales[OrderDate]) dTo = MAX(FactInternetSales[OrderDate])